Last updated on January 31st, 2026 at 02:34 pm

 The park, once known as John U. Lloyd State Park, has a $6 per car entrance fee.

-Here’s a complete story from Florida Rambler about Mizell-Johnson State Park, including its interesting history as the “colored beach” in Broward County.
+Here’s a complete story from Florida Rambler about Mizell-Johnson State Park, including its interesting history as the “colored beach” in the days of segregation in Broward County.

 Note: We brought a wagon when we parked to go to Whiskey Creek because it’s a bit of a walk from the parking lot.